carla-simulator/carla/Docs/tuto_G_scenic.md

 # Scenic

-This guide provides an overview of how to use Scenic with CARLA.
+This guide provides an overview of how to use Scenic with CARLA to generate multiple, diverse scenarios with a single scenario definition.
 It assumes that users have prior knowledge of the Scenic syntax.
 If you need to learn more about Scenic, then read their ["Getting Started with Scenic"](https://scenic-lang.readthedocs.io/en/latest/quickstart.html) guide and have a look at their tutorials for creating [simple](https://scenic-lang.readthedocs.io/en/latest/tutorials/tutorial.html) and [dynamic](https://scenic-lang.readthedocs.io/en/latest/tutorials/dynamics.html) scenarios.

 By the end of the guide you will know: